WKTV: WKTV-DT3

-General programming

-Main channel

-In addition to the NBC network schedule, syndicated programming on WKTV includes Wheel of Fortune, Jeopardy!, Dr. Phil and Judge Judy.

-WKTV-DT2

-In addition to the CBS network schedule, syndicated programming on WKTV's DT2 channel include The Drew Barrymore Show, Right This Minute and Daily Mail TV.

-WKTV-DT3

-Outside of CW network programming, WKTV's DT3 channel receives its programs from The CW Plus, except for locally produced newscasts on weekdays.
+On September 1, 2024, The CW moved to WFXV-DT2 due to Nexstar Media Group's majority ownership of the network.
+On that day, WKTV announced that WKTV-DT3 would become a news-oriented independent station, replaying recent WKTV newscasts and airing weather presentations and exclusive newscasts.

 News operation

 The station has been a ratings stronghold in the Mohawk Valley for its entire history.
 For the most part, this is because the station had no local competition before WUTR's 1970 sign on; in addition, WUTR aired no local newscasts from August 2003 through September 2011, again leaving WKTV as the lone news operation in the market.

-In September 2001, WKTV entered into a news share agreement with Fox affiliate WFXV (then owned by Quorum Broadcasting), leading to a 10:00 p.m. newscast on that station.
+In September 2001, WKTV entered into a news share agreement with Fox affiliate WFXV (then owned by Quorum Broadcasting), leading to a 10 p.m. newscast on that station.
 Known as NewsChannel 2 on Fox, the show aired every night for a half-hour and was virtually identical to WKTV's regular newscasts.
 The broadcast generally originated live from WKTV's studios; however, there were frequently technical problems beaming the show to WFXV's facility on Greenfield Road in Rome through microwave relay.
 Sometimes, WKTV personnel had to record the newscast in advance and physically deliver the videotape to WFXV; the stations' studios are next to each other on top of Smith Hill in Deerfield, New York.

 When the outsourcing contract ended on August 31, 2004, WFXV decided not to renew it (by this point, WFXV was owned by Nexstar Broadcasting Group and operated Mission Broadcasting's WUTR through a joint sales agreement).
-The next day, the 10:00 p.m. newscast moved to cable-exclusive "WBU", with the weekend edition dropped; the newscast continued on the station, which became WKTV-DT2 in 2006, until WKTV-DT2 switched affiliations to CBS on November 22, 2015.
+The next day, the 10 p.m. newscast moved to cable-exclusive "WBU", with the weekend edition dropped; the newscast continued on the station, which became WKTV-DT2 in 2006, until WKTV-DT2 switched affiliations to CBS on November 22, 2015.
 At that point, the newscast moved to WKTV-DT3, where it continues to air to this day.

 Newscasts on WKTV officially upgraded to true high definition on January 29, 2015, making WKTV the third station in the Utica area (behind WUTR and WFXV) to switch.
 Its HD conversion was a two-step process, beginning with the construction of a new set, which debuted on August 4, 2014, and continuing with the replacement of its news and engineering equipment with HD-ready versions.

-During weather forecast segments, WKTV features live National Oceanic and Atmospheric Administration (NOAA) National Weather Service Doppler weather radar data from several regional sites.
+During weather forecast segments, WKTV features live NOAA National Weather Service Doppler weather radar data from several regional sites.
 On-air, this system is known as "StormTracker 2 Live Doppler".